Functional digestive disorders

 If you have been diagnosed with IBS it means that your doctor has ruled out any serious digestive disease.
-Unfortunately this still leaves many people with unsolved digestive problems and daily symptoms that are uncomfortable or embarrassing.
+Unfortunately this still leaves many women with unsolved digestive problems and daily symptoms that are uncomfortable or embarrassing.

-Small intestinal bowel overgrowth (SIBO)
+SIBO small intestinal bowel overgrowth

 Approximately 60% of IBS sufferers have a condition called SIBO.